timfilzinger/idp-software.com/docs/index.md

 ## What exactly does Intelligent Document Processing mean?

-!!! example "Selected Definitions from different sources."
+!!! example "Definitions Compiled from Multiple Sources"

     === "Wikipedia"